 Since September of 2017, daily operations of the center are managed by the YMCA of Metropolitan Washington, a not-for-profit provider of early childhood education and development services that also operates a center at the Department of Housing and Urban Development.
 The center is licensed by the District of Columbia's Office of the State Superintendent of Education, and accredited by the National Association for the Education of Young Children.

-Open weekdays from 7:00 AM until 6:00 PM, the center accepts children from six weeks of age through the pre-kindergarten years.
-As of the September 8th reopening, the hours are 8:00am until 5:30pm.
+Open weekdays from 8:00 AM until 5:30 PM, the center accepts children from six weeks of age through the pre-kindergarten years.

 Much more than just daycare, our program features the following: